ParadoxRegiment/physerror/docs/_build/markdown/api_reference.md

   * *np.ndarray* – An array that contains either the outliers that were found in the user’s y_data, or a string stating no outliers were found.

+### *class* physerror.FileReaders

+Container class for methods that read in and parse data files.

+#### csvreader()

+Reads in a csv file selected via a tkinter file explorer window.
+Assumes there is no index column.
+Data should be organized into columns rather than rows.

+* **Returns:**
+  * *ndarray* – A NumPy array containing the data in the leftmost column of the passed in data file.
+  * *ndarray* – A NumPy array containing the data in the second column of the passed in data file.

+#### excelreader()

+Reads in an Excel Workbook selected via a tkinter file explorer window.
+Assumes there is no index column.
+Data should be organized into columns rather than rows.

+* **Returns:**
+  * *ndarray* – A NumPy array containing the data in the leftmost column of the passed in data file.
+  * *ndarray* – A NumPy array containing the data in the second column of the passed in data file.

 ### *class* physerror.Graphs